Mentor-Cycle/.github/profile/README.md

 </p>

-## :memo: License
+## :memo: Licença

-This project is under License MIT.
-See the documentation [LICENSE](LICENSE) for more details.
+Esse projeto possui a licença MIT. veja a documentação [LICENSE](LICENSE) para mais detalhes.

 ---